theyashwanthsai/theyahswanthsai/README.md

 <h3 align="center">Hi 👋!
 My name is Sai Yashwanth and I'm a Computer Science Undergrad, from PES University</h3>

-- 🌱 I’m currently learning **Web Development mainly focusing on backend, Game Development using Python (pygame and ursina), DSA Problem Solving.
+- 🌱 I’m currently learning **Web Development mainly focusing on Backend, Game Development using Python (pygame and ursina), DSA Problem Solving.
 I am also interested in exploring Machine Learning and Data Science.**

 - 👯 I’m looking to collaborate on Open source Projects based on  **Python, C, Javascript**